integritee-network/book/src/howto_node.md

 ./target/release/substratee-node --dev
 ```

+If you want the substraTEE-node to expose a different websocket port, use the option `--ws-port xxx`.
+If external workers or clients need to access, add the option `--ws-external`.

 Detailed logs may be shown by running the node with the following environment variables set: `RUST_LOG=debug RUST_BACKTRACE=1 cargo run -- --dev`.